TonySac/Ender3NG-Build/mechanical-build.md

 # Belt Tensioners

 I found the bearings to fit fairly sung in my printed pulleys.
-In the event of a failure, I will replace them with metal ones.
-In the meantime, I used `BT1` & `BT2` without the external washers to press fit the F695 bearings in place.
+I used `BT1` & `BT2` without the external washers to press fit the F695 bearings in place.
 Once they were fitted, I put the external washers back in place.

 # Z Axis Belt Tensioner